Nirush4/Fed1-agency-1-ca/README.md

 - ✅ As a user, I want to search for posts, profiles, or hashtags to discover content and people of interest.
 - ✅ As a user, I want to read my privacy policies and ensure that my data is secure.

-## Required Pages

-The following pages are required to complete this assignment.

-- Home Page containing product list /index.html
-- Product Page showing all details of a specific product /product/index.html
-- Checkout Page showing all items in the basket /checkout/index.html
-- Confirmation Page showing a thank you message /checkout/confirmation/index.html Optional Pages The following pages are not required to complete this assignment but help to improve the realism for those with extra time.
-- Category Pages (e.g. Male/Female Clothing, Movie Genres)
-- Terms and Conditions page (this may be AI generated)
-- Privacy Policy (this may be AI generated) - My Profile Process Decide if you will use your existing project, or a fresh project.

----

-8. Make any final changes and submit for delivery.

 ## Resources